 What makes them different from protein, though?

-While protein works to provide energy, Omega-3’s works (along with selenium) dive right into lessening your chances of having heart disease.
+While protein works to provide energy, Omega-3 fatty acids, along with selenium, work together to reduce the risk of heart disease.
 Since shrimps have these two together, this tasty food is bound to leave you quite satisfied afterward!

 Remember: be sure to eat this in moderation because, just like other shellfish, consuming too much of it will leave you with more bad than good due to its cholesterol content, and it definitely won’t do you any favors if you practically have it doused in oil and seasoning.